 It is recommended that a homeowner should never leave any heating equipment unattended.
-Provide a three-foot radius to your heating equipment from anything that can catch fire and is flammable.
+Provide a three-foot radius of your heating equipment from anything that can catch fire and is flammable.
 Moreover, frequent cleaning of the heating equipment, including chimneys, can prevent home fires.

 - Electrical Equipment

 Have a thorough check of your wirings, cords, and circuits.
 It is also wise to avoid overloading your outlets.
-If you are not sure about your electrical wirings or lighting fixtures, seek professional help.
+If you are not sure about your electrical wiring or lighting fixtures, seek professional help.

 One key factor that contributes to the smoking fire is when a person smoking fell asleep or passed out in a bed or upholstered furniture.
 Upholstered furniture can easily catch fire and fire can spread quickly.